The pile box hive has a very simple structure. It does not contain any removable frames.

 The entrance frame is similar to the box.
-It is put on a board.
+It is set on top of a board.

-The entrance is important to protect bees from giant hornets.
-They destroy bee's colony completely.
-The honey and bee larvae are also taken to feed the hornet larvae.
+The entrance is important to protect the bees from giant hornets.
+Giant hornets are capable of destroying an entire bee colony.
+The hornets take honey and bee larvae to feed their own larvae.

-The entrance should be small enough to prevent giant hornets from invading.
-About hornets, please read this article.
+The entrance needs to be small enough to prevent giant hornets from invading.
+To learn more about hornets, please check out this article.

-Japanese giant hornet (Vespa mandarinia japonica) is terrible.
-It destroy bee's colony completely.
+The Japanese giant hornet (Vespa mandarinia japonica) is terrible.
+It can completely destroy a bee colony.

 There are many advantages, especially for hobbyists.

-There are some limitations to the pile box hive that restrict how you can manage a colony.
+There are some limitations to a pile box hive that restrict how you can manage a colony.

-The basic idea is the same as the log hive.
+The basic idea is the same as a log hive.
 This hive provides an enclosed space for wild bees.